2025-ilaria/project-/conclusion.md

 **🌐 WEBSITE DEVELOPMENT ON GITHUB**

 Another major challenge was building our website using **GitHub**.
 As first-time users, we needed time to understand how the platform works—how to organize files and publish pages.
-Despite the initial difficulties, we successfully created a **functional** and **well-structured site** to present our work.
+Despite the initial difficulties, we successfully created a **well-structured site** to present our work.

 **📌 How we overcame it** ➡️ Experimentation and tutorials.